Diretores francesesby mcottoni-2 | created - 23 Mar 2015 | updated - 06 May 2015 | Public

 91. Fernand Léger

 Fernand Léger was born on February 4, 1881 in Argentan, Orne, France as Joseph Fernand Henri Léger.
-He was a director and actor, known for Ballet mécanique (1924), L'inhumaine (1924) and Dreams That Money Can Buy (1947).
+He was a director and actor, known for The Inhuman Woman (1924), Ballet mécanique (1924) and Dreams That Money Can Buy (1947).
 He was married to Nadia Khodasevich and Jeanne-Augustine Lohy.
-He died ...
+He...

 92. Marcel Duchamp